Martin Ney: Imprisonment

 On 15 July 2011, the prosecution filed charges against Ney for threefold murder and sexual abuse in 20 cases.
 Around 20 more cases of abuse were already barred.
 On 10 October, the trial began before the district court of Stade, where the defendant was summoned.
 Psychological evaluations found Ney as having a pedophilic disorder, but not criminally insane.
 He was described as a continuous threat with a high risk of reoffending.
 During the trial, there were indications of further acts of abuse in the 2000s and thus, an increased probability of recidivism.

 On 27 February 2012, Ney was sentenced to life imprisonment for the murder of the three boys and 20 cases of sexual abuse, with subsequent preventative detention condemned.
 In addition, the court noted the particular severity of Ney's crimes.
 However, Ney's legal team appealed the verdict regarding preventative detention.

 On 10 January 2013, the Federal Court of Justice (BGH) took place and cancelled the preventative detention.
 This was justified by the statement that according to the current legal situation, preventative detention can only be ordered for the indispensable protection of the general public.
 Since the BGH has confirmed the particular severity of the crime, the minimum term of imprisonment of 15 years, which is usual for life imprisonment, will be extended.
 In addition, a discharge can only be carried out as a result of the demonstrable harmlessness of the convicted person.
 However, such proof would also suspend the execution of the preventative detention.
 Otherwise, it can be assumed that Ney will remain in custody, possibly until the end of his life.
+He has been serving his sentence at Justizvollzugsanstalt Celle, where he remained as of September 2021.